Johns Hopkins Pathobiology PhD Program Group Picture 2021

 Logan George, B.S.

 Logan George is from Gloucester, Virginia and received his B.S. from the College of William & Mary, where he majored in biology and minored in biochemistry.
 There, Logan worked in the lab of Dr. Josh Puzey, where he developed a novel method for analyzing patterned phenotypes using Mimulus flowers.
 Following graduation, Logan moved to Baltimore and joined the National Institute on Aging through an NIH IRTA fellowship.
 Here, Logan worked under Dr. Myriam Gorospe and Dr. Fred Indig, with whom he studied the effects of oxidative stress on RNA trafficking and degradation.
 Logan has always been fascinated by viruses, seeing them as the minimalists of biology.
 This interest led Logan to join the lab of Dr. Richard Ambinder and Dr. Rena Xian, which investigates the relationships between Epstein-Barr Virus and cancer to develop novel cancer diagnostic methods.
-In his free time, Logan enjoys rock climbing, reading, and playing Dungeons & Dragons.
+In his free time, Logan enjoys rock climbing, reading, and playing chess.

 Andrew Wilson, M.S.